 Everyone knows about “BigLaw” — billion dollar deals, massive Fortune 500 lawsuits, armies of partners, associates, and paralegals, fancy offices with immaculate board rooms, etc.

 We also know about consumer and small business law, or what you might call “SmallLaw.”
-This encompasses things like divorce, residential real estate, defending a DUI, or suing your neighboring business for damaging your property.
+This encompasses things like divorce, residential real estate, defending a DUI with the Best Los Angeles DUI Attorney, or suing your neighboring business for damaging your property.

 Of the $300B US legal market, roughly $100B is consumer and SMB and about $50B is accounted for by the 50 biggest white shoe law firms.